sravanpannala/blog/content/posts/distributed-compiling/index.md

 ```

 ## Configuring makepkg
-Finally you need to configure `makepkg` (the tool used to build packages on Arch Linux based systems) to run more job parallelly.
+Finally you need to configure `makepkg` to run more job parallelly.
 This can be done by editing `/etc/makepkg.conf` like so:
 ```
 MAKEFLAGS="-jN"
 ```